Use a Toddler Alarm Clock to Help Your Toddler Sleep Later

 problem - and often keeps lingering with older

 children.
-Your toddler wakes up in the morning and honestly doesn't know: is it
+Your toddler wakes up in the morning and honestly doesn't

 time to wake up? or do I